 But the bad news is that there are differences between the GAAP and IFRS standards requiring careful analysis of the lease portfolio, particularly for US based companies with international operations and leases.

 Are you ready to implement the new lease accounting standards?
-Find out what you need in lease accounting software.
-7 Things to Consider Before Choosing Lease Accounting Software
+Our Lease Accounting Software can help you implement these new lease accounting standards and keep you IFRS & GAAP compliant.
+Still not sure, find out what you need in lease accounting software.